BenjaminAdams/RedditJS/README.md

  * **Bottom Bar:** On single post views, you can see a bottom bar that contains all of the posts from that subreddit.
 If you don't have that subreddit in memory yet, it caches it for later use too.
 (Faster browsing back to that subreddit in the future).
 When the bottom bar is not active, it remains at only 20% visibility so you can hardly tell that it's there.
 I have found that navigating through reddit this way to be more enjoyable.
  * **Custom CSS:** Subreddit may have custom CSS and flair that goes with them, [redditJS](http://www.redditjs.com) uses them!
  * **Comment Links:** If you hover over a link to an image or Youtube video, it becomes fullsize inside of the comment box.
 (Future plans to be able to add MEME text to this image right from the image)
+ * **Permalink Comments:** If you visit a link to a permalink of a comment in Reddit it only shows that comment, I've always found this annoying.
+RedditJS will show that linked comment first and all of the comments from that post in the thread

 ####How to build with the r.js optimizer